Music

 A hope Beyond Storms.

 I didn’t see a way out of the misery I got myself into.
 Not just because it seemed futile to continue whatever it was that I was doing, but because I knew, that by the standards I held sacred, I deserved every bit of it.
-I screwed up.
+I screwed up, and I was ready to surrender.
+These standards however were … screwed up themselves.
+They were towering over me like a medieval teacher about to beat the crap out of a child, and there is nothing good about that.
+I came to realize, it was never meant this way.
+What I believed in, was the foolish echo of misguided fake saints.

 In a profound moment of clarity, the meaning of divine grace became evident to me, and it is as simple as a single word.
 Tetelestai.
 It is finished.